Paroxetine and St. John's Wort: Can You Take Them Together?

 Why is this important?

-Paroxetine is also notorious for discontinuation syndrome - dizziness, electric-shock sensations, irritability, and flu-like symptoms when stopped abruptly.
-This raises the stakes for management: a patient cannot simply stop paroxetine cold turkey to make space for St. John's wort, and most clinicians would not recommend the swap anyway given the supplement's variable potency and pharmacokinetics.
+Paroxetine also has a notable discontinuation syndrome (dizziness, electric-shock sensations, irritability, flu-like symptoms) when stopped abruptly.
+That raises the stakes for management: you cannot simply stop paroxetine on your own to make room for the supplement.

 What should you do?